 photo by Tews Visual

 Gone are the days when throwing a bachelorette party means you have to spend a night at the bars, wearing matching tiaras, and shelling out tons of money on cocktails and shots.
 (And we can’t say we miss them!)
 The bachelorette party is all about giving the bride quality time with her fierce tribe, and a crowded bar scene just isn’t going to cut it for everyone.
 Each bride is unique, so we think each bachelorette party should be, too!
-Here are some of our all-time favorite, unconventional ideas to throw the bride a bachelorette party she will adore and remember forever.
+To help you throw a bachelorette weekend your bestie is sure to remember, we’ve rounded up our favorite group activities for bonding with the babes.

 Camping or Glamping Trip

 For the bride who prefers to be one with nature, skip the downtown bar scene and head for some wide-open spaces.
 Whether you pitch tents or rent a cabin, you’re guaranteed a lot of quality time and can all hit the reset button before the big day.
 When researching camp sites, look for other activities nearby, such as hiking, swimming in a lake, or tubing down a river, so you can be prepared.
 Also, make sure to read up on the local outdoor regulations for everything from glass bottles to alcohol allowances to quiet hours.
 And, most importantly, don’t forget the s’mores!

 RECOMMENDED READING: How to Throw the Best Bachelorette Party: The Essential Guide